 And even better, this is a pretty big batch that should give you some leftovers.
 I always think chili tastes better on the 2nd day, after the flavors have melded more (but it’s still plenty delicious to eat right away).

-Can Turkey Chili be frozen?
+Can leftovers be frozen?
 Yes, it freezes well for up to 2 months.

-How long will Turkey Chili keep in the fridge?
+How long will this keep in the fridge?
 Up to 1 week.

 How to Make Turkey Chili in the Crockpot: This recipe would actually work better in an Instant Pot (affiliate), because it’s important to soften the vegetables and brown the turkey.
 If using a crockpot, I recommend softening the vegetables and browning the turkey first, then place all ingredients in the slow cooker on low for 2 hours.